Winfarthing

 Henry VIII is known to have visited the area.
-There was a large oak tree in the village at that time that was standing until the late 20th century.
+There was a large oak tree in the village at that time that stood until the late 20th century.

 History

 The place-name 'Winfarthing' is first attested in the Domesday Book of 1086, where it appears as Wineferthinc.
 The name means "Wina's quarter part".
 The name of the former English coin the farthing has a similar origin, meaning "the fourth part (of a penny)".

-The parish of Winfarthing was a demesne of the King until c.
-1189 in the reign of Henry II, when it was sold off to a private land owner.
+The parish of Winfarthing was a demesne of the King until around 1189 in the reign of Henry II, when it was sold off to a private landowner.
 In 1600, there were 189 communicants, and by 1739, there were 50 dwelling-houses, and about 260 inhabitants in total, at which point the parish was valued for tax purposes at £924 (£ today).

+The Anglo-Saxon Winfarthing pendant was found in a nearby field in 2014, in a woman's grave.
+It is made of gold with garnets, and is held in Norwich Castle Museum.